GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 - **Submission Website**: TBA
 - **Submission Templates**: [ACM Template](https://chi2023.acm.org/for-authors/presenting/papers/chi-publication-formats/) (4 pages max excluding references - Anonymous submissions preferred, but not required.)

-In the past year, we have seen or made powerful tools that can create images from textual descriptions [ 1 , 48 ] or conduct reasonably conherent conversations [ 32 , 62 ], make writing suggestions for creative writers [33], and write code as a pair programmer [23].
-We have also seen claims of what an historical person “really looked like” [4], and of a “completed” version of a musical compositions left unfinished by their composer’s untimely death [47 ].
-What all of these examples have in common is that the AI does not simply categorize data and interpret text as determined by models, but instead creates something new—e.g., in images [35 , 56 ], molecules [ 45, 65], or designs [46 ].
+In the past year, we have seen or made powerful tools that can create images from textual descriptions or conduct reasonably conherent conversations, make writing suggestions for creative writers, and write code as a pair programmer.
+We have also seen claims of what an historical person “really looked like," and of a “completed” version of a musical compositions left unfinished by their composer’s untimely death.
+What all of these examples have in common is that the AI does not simply categorize data and interpret text as determined by models, but instead creates something new—e.g., in images, molecules, or designs.
 This work moves the potential of AI systems from problem solving to problem finding, and it tends to change the “role” of the AI from decision-maker to human-supporter.
 Following a successful CHI workshop in 2022, we focus on various aspects of generative AI and its interactions with humans, including

 - new sociotechnical opportunities for work and recreation that are afforded by powerful new interactive capabili-